StringerMus/pinch-app/README.md

 ## List item
 This is the page where user can list an item on Pinch by filling out Create listing form.

-* An image will need to be uploaded, informing users the max file size is 2mb and max height and width is 4096px - but as the max file size 2mb, it is unlikey images dimensions would exceed this.
+* An image will need to be uploaded, informing users the max file size is 2mb and max height and width is 4096px - the form will not submit and notify if these conditions are not met.

 ### Form
 There are fields the form requires for a user to be able to successfully list an item